felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 strongly recommend that you number your pages yourself.
 This is invaluable to allow you to reference your notes later on.
 It is such an integral part of my system that I initially forgot to list it here!
-This is a quality of life upgrade that is too obvious to life without.
+This is a quality of life upgrade that is too obvious to live without.

 ## Take the time to shop for pens and highlighters